TypeScript is often referred to as being "strongly typed", usually based on the fact that it is a typed language containing primitives like string

 Open Source Solutions

-It has a slightly different syntax requiring us to write the intersection ourselves.
 It also has the ability to brand primitives with a string literal as well as a unique symbol.
-It's extremely close to our encoding and well worth trying out.
+It's extremely close to our encoding and well worth using.

 import { Brand } from 'effect';